 Why would you take a JR local train not the NEX

 The NEX, or Narita Express, is a JR train with a purpose fit-out for the Airport route.
 There are luggage storage areas in the carriages for bigger suitcases so you don’t need to hold on to them for the duration of the trip.

 However, the NEX doesn’t go to all stations around Tokyo.
-You could catch the NEX into Tokyo then change to take the subway or local train on to your destination but generally, it’s easier if you don’t have to switch lines with luggage and this is when you might consider a local train from the airport.
+You could catch the NEX into Tokyo and then change to take the subway or local train to your destination but generally, it’s easier if you don’t have to switch lines with luggage and this is when you might consider a local train from the airport.

-For example, on a recent trip I stayed at The Tobu Levant Hotel in Kinchisho near Asakusa and the Skytree.
+For example, on a recent trip, I stayed at The Tobu Levant Hotel in Kinchisho near Asakusa and the Skytree.
 It has a good JR and subway station located just a few hundred metres from the hotel but the NEX doesn’t go there.
 I was arriving on my own in the evening so I opted to use the JR Sobu/Narita line.

 The JR team at the station speak good English.
-They found and booked me on the next direct train, I had less than 5 minutes wait on the platform and it took 77 minutes to get to my stop.
-I had no problem getting a seat at the Airport stop and these trains have the seats that face the centre so it’s a lot easier to hold onto a suitcase without blocking anyone’s path.
+They found and booked me on the next direct train, I had less than 5 minutes to wait on the platform and it took 77 minutes to get to my stop.
+I had no problem getting a seat at the Airport stop and these trains have seats that face the centre so it’s a lot easier to hold onto a suitcase without blocking anyone’s path.

 A local JR train is also an option if the cost is your primary consideration.
 In the example above the ticket to Kinshicho station, near Asakusa cost Y1320 against the Y3270 for the NEX to the city plus a subway to a closer station.